DanielAmah/clock_me/README.md

 ```

 ### Authentication

 Authentication was implemented using JSON Web Token(JWT) authentication and encrypt the password in the database.
+- add a .env file to your root directory with this content
+JWT_SECRET='your-secret-key'

 ## Usage

 To start the server, run the command

 ```